Online Opera Browser Testing

 How often do new Opera versions get released?

 Compared to Chrome and Firefox, Opera has a slower release cycle.
 On average, a new Opera version gets released every 6-8 weeks.
-Chrome gets released every 4-6 weeks and Firefox has the most strict release schedule of 4 weeks.
+Chrome gets released every 4-6 weeks and Firefox has the strictest release schedule of 4 weeks.

 Does Opera have its own browser engine?